 Media Relations

-To introduce and raise awareness of the new NPA and 10-digit local dialling, TSPs should conduct an ongoing media relations campaign targeting key media (including local newspapers, broadcast media, and community publications) in the exhausting NPA.
+To introduce and raise awareness of the new NPA, TSPs should conduct an ongoing media relations campaign targeting key media (including local newspapers, broadcast media, and community publications) in the exhausting NPA.
 TSPs should offer spokespersons for interviews that focus on how residents and businesses can prepare for the transition and to encourage them to start getting ready now.

 TSPs should determine newsworthy announcements and issue press releases accordingly.
-The press release program will serve to update local media on the progress of 10-digit local dialling and the introduction of the new NPA.
+The press release program will serve to update local media on the progress of the introduction of the new NPA.

-When required, TSPs should issue a series of media alerts and public service announcements to local radio and broadcast stations to provide updated information on 10-digit local dialling.

-Each TSP shall provide the news media and general public with basic information about the introduction of 10-digit local dialling, the new NPA, and Commission decisions and regulations.
+Each TSP shall provide the news media and general public with basic information about the introduction of the new NPA, and Commission decisions and regulations.
 Each TSP should identify its own spokesperson to speak on its behalf to the media.
 Individual TSPs may form alliances with other TSPs for media relations purposes and such an alliance may also have its own spokesperson.

 The Canadian Numbering Administration (CNA), in its role as the Chair of the RPC, shall act as a spokesperson for the RPC.